 GLASS has two licensed RN school nurses who specialize in health care needs of students with disabilities.
 School nurses assist special education staff in providing a safe and healthy school and classroom environment.
 They focus on removing health barriers to learning.
 School nurses collaborate with private medical personnel working with individual students, consult with parents, assess and develop individual health care plans, educate and train school staff regarding student health conditions and provide medical intervention as needed

 GLASS has assigned a licensed school psychologist to every school within LSC, TSC and WL school district.
 A school psychologist has specialized training in psychology and education.
 They collaborate directly with school staff, students and parents by consulting on academics and behavior challenges, analyzing data collection, in-servicing staff on research based interventions and completing educational psychological evaluations.
 A school psychologist may serve on school committees such as problem solving, student services or intervention teams.

-A student who has an identified disability that has a medical condition requiring a medical safety plan, need wheelchair access, attend a special education program outside home school or have documented evidence of being unsuccessful on general transportation maybe considered for specialized transportation.
+A student who has an identified disability that has a medical condition requiring a medical safety plan, need wheelchair access, attend a special education program outside home school or has documented evidence of being unsuccessful on general transportation will be considered for specialized transportation.
 GLASS bus drivers are notified and trained in medical emergency procedures for individual students.
 Specialized transportation safety rules and discipline procedures are the same as general education transportation.